 Dates and tickets

-The Metamorphosis exhibition runs from December 5th, 2019 to May 19th, 2020 (provisional end date).
+The Metamorphosis exhibition runs from December 5th, 2019 to September 6th, 2020.
 No special ticket is required, just an entrance ticket for the Weltmuseum itself.

 How to get to the exhibition